 I found Kathmandu markets as similar as the ones we have in our areas especially in Delhi.
 The busy roads, narrow streets, roadside stalls, people walking down the road, bikes, cars, buses and it was all as busy and crowded as we see around.
 However, one thing that captured my attention was the contribution of women in local markets.
 I saw women in shops as equal as the men were doing their business.
 This was something which I saw for the first time.
-I am from Mahendergarh and very less shops are run by women in the market there.
+I am from Mahendergarh and very few shops are run by women in the market there.
 Roaming in Kathmandu markets was indeed a great though strange experience as well.

 And We were Roaming in Kathmandu Markets…